About the GNS

 Members are encouraged to report their findings to the county recorders to ensure that we continue to hold important data about the county’s natural history.

 Members of the Society receive the quarterly newsletter, containing articles on wildlife matters as well as news about the Society and its events; a free copy of the Gloucestershire Bird Report each year and free copies of The Gloucestershire Naturalist which contains more scientific articles on Gloucestershire wildlife.
+Archived pdf versions of these are available from the publications section of this site.

 President: Mrs Anna Jones